originally built in 1827

 The Brunswick was originally built in 1827 by convicts just twenty years after the settlement of Hobart and remains an important part of Tasmania’s social history.
 Initially operated as an illegal grog shop under the title of “Brunswick Wine Vaults”.
-In 1831 it was granted its first liquor licence and began trading under the name “The Brunswick Hotel”.
+In 1831, it was granted its first liquor license and began trading under the name “The Brunswick Hotel”.
 The hotel is now the oldest operating example of the once numerous drinking establishments that lined Liverpool Street in the 1800s and is recognised as being the 2nd oldest continuously licensed establishment in the country.
 During the early years, keg beer was delivered to the Hotel in wooden barrels floated down the Hobart rivulet from the recently built Cascade Brewery into the original cellars below the bar.

 Come in and see the original sandstone that still bears the chink marks individually cut into it by the stonemasons.
 These chink marks were their way of leaving their mark or signature.
-Many of the stonemasons at the time were convicts or ex convicts.
+Many of the stonemasons at the time were convicts or ex-convicts.
 The more work that was attributable to them got them closer to their freedom.